Education in Peru: Professional technical education degrees

+Organisation

+School Units

+All educational institutions in the country are under the jurisdiction of a Local Educational Management Unit (Unidad de Gestión Educativa Local; UGEL) since 2003.
+The department of Lima and Callao have a combined total of 220 UGEL.

+Emblematic Schools

+An Emblematic Educational Institution (Institución Educativa Emblemática; I.E.E.) is a public educational institution of historical significance.
+The term dates back to a law passed by Alan García during his second presidency (2006–2011) that made note of a number of public schools established during the 20th century, known as Grand School Units, to allocate funding to them.

 Issues

 Access

 The Ministry of Education reported in 2017 that about thirty percent of Peruvians at the age of 15 and older accessed university education and that of that percentage, thirty percent spoke Spanish while twenty-one percent spoke an indigenous language.
 It was also revealed in the 2017 report that while forty-nine percent of Peruvians in urban areas had internet access, only eleven percent of citizens in rural areas had access.